 John Richardson joined Obera LLC in 2013 and serves as the CEO/Sr. Vice President.
 With over three decades of leadership experience in technology services and US Government fields, John leverages his deep understanding of the global environment to accelerate performance, drive strategic business decisions, and effectively manage operational growth.

-Prior to Obera, John held a number of executive leadership roles, including VP Technical Services at Inmarsat Government, a a recognized leader in providing secure, global IP communication solutions to the public and private sectors.
+Prior to Obera, John held a number of executive leadership roles, including VP Technical Services at Inmarsat Government, a recognized leader in providing secure, global IP communication solutions to the public and private sectors.
 He also served as the Industrial Sales Manager with Siemens Energy & Automation.
-Additionally, John is a United States Marine Corp Veteran.
+Additionally, John is a United States Marine Corps Veteran.

 Ryan joined Obera LLC in 2013 and serves as Executive Vice President.
 With over 20 years of experience in sales, marketing and executive management, Mr. Shaver has played a defining role in the success of many start-up initiatives within both large and small businesses.
 Mr. Shaver’s experience combines sales management, process definition and application, product marketing management, logistics, operations (services and manufacturing), technology implementation, and executive business management.
 Mr. Shaver has over 10 years of experience in the Federal marketplace, primarily focused on the Department of Defense, NATO and Partner Nations.

 As a Managing Partner and Executive Vice President of Obera LLC since 2013, Mr. Shaver leads the teams responsible for:

 - Global Operations

 Mr. Shaver is the executive sponsor for Obera’s CN> Operations and Logistics IDIQ prime contract.